Soldier, 3 others arrested for alleged kidnapping, impersonation by police in Anambra – The Sun Nigeria

 Geoffrey Anyanwu, Awka

-In its new proactive measure, the Police in Anambra State has arrested a serving Nigerian soldier and three others in military uniforms for allegedly kidnapping a young man in Ekwulobia, Augusta Local Government of the state.
+In its new proactive measure, the Police in Anambra State has arrested a serving Nigerian soldier and three others in military uniforms for allegedly kidnapping a young man, one Uchenna Ezeonu, in Ekwulobia, Aguata Local Government of the state.

-The soldier, L/Cpl Ojiegbe Obinna according to tothe Police is serving at 101 Special Forces Battalion, Nigerian Army, Maiduguri, Borno State and committed the alleged offense in full military uniform.
+The soldier, L/Cpl Ojiegbe Obinna according to the Police is serving at 101 Special Forces Battalion, Nigerian Army, Maiduguri, Borno State and committed the alleged offense in full military uniform.

 They were, however, arrested in the bush along Uyo- Eke market road with another suspect Okoye Ugochukwu by men of Operation Puff Adder in conjunction with Joint Patrol teams.